Skip to content

-Getting up to Speed: Google Releases 30 Security Announcements for Its Cloud Platform
+30 Security Announcements for Google Cloud Platform

 Google Cloud Next 2019 happened in San Francisco last April.
 During the sold-out developer conference, the web giant released info on the most recent developments that users can expect from its updated Google Cloud Platform (GCP) – including 30 announcements related to security.
 Much of this has to do with the fact that the platform – now called Anthos – has expanded its support to include Amazon Web Services (AWS) and Microsoft Azure, two of Google’s biggest competitors in cloud servicing.
 It’s a rather unusual move for arguably the most competitive web company in the world, but it does allow GCP-dependent enterprises to deploy and manage applications on those two other major cloud platforms.
 Here’s what you need to know to get up to speed on Google’s security updates.

 Venture Beat reveals that although Google execs kept repeating the number 30 when it came to the topic of security, the number is just a rough estimate of the wide array of services and updates that the company now offers via Anthos.
 In Google’s own words, these are divided into three categories.
 Security of the cloud refers to the data centers, the company’s Titan chip, network cables, and everything else that keeps the GCP infrastructure itself secure.
 Security in the cloud refers to either the new features or the now generally available old features that allow cloud users to build and secure applications for their respective businesses.
 Finally, the third category is simply called security services, which refers to the direct security-as-service solutions that the company now provides.
-Out of these security updates, here are the most relevant for clients looking to migrate to the cloud.
+Out of these security updates, here are the most relevant for clients looking to migrate to Google Cloud Platform.

 New Services For Google’s Cloud Security Command Center (Cloud SCC)